timbertson/capsul/README.md

 - High level pipeline DSL (a.k.a Reactive Streams):

 SequentialState is a replacement for local actors, not for a fully fledged data pipeline like akka-streams, monix, etc. If your problem is well represented by a data pipeline, you should probably use one.

+### How does backpressure work?

+Synchronous backpressure is reasonably straightforward with a traditional bounded, blocking queue.
+Each component has a queue of tasks which you can add to.
+Once that queue reaches capacity, it won't allow more tasks to be enqueued.
+This is done by blocking the thread trying to enqueue more work until space is available.

+To avoid actually tying up a thread (potentially leading to deadlocks), SequentialState blocks the caller by always returning a `StagedFuture` which won't be `accepted` until the work has successfully been enqueued.
+Space is freed up in a queue after a task has run. **Note** that this requires code enqueueing work to be "good citizens" -- you should not enqueue more work until the previous work has been accepted.

+This solution is all you need for synchronous tasks - once the item has been run, it is complete.
+But for asynchronous tasks (which run some code that creates and returns a `Future[T]`), there are two stages to each task:

+ - (synchronous) **started**; the running of the task which creates a `Future[T]`
+ - (asynchronous) **completed**, the point when the `Future[T]` succeeds (or fails)

+SequentialState will naturally apply backpressure to the _starting_ of asynchronous tasks, since that part runs synchronously.

+But for the asynchronous completion of the work, we need to make _started-but-incomplete_ tasks still occupy a slot in the work queue.
+This ensures that (for example) a component with a capacity of 10 queued tasks will prevent further tasks from being enqueued once it has:

+ - 10 enqueued (not executed) tasks, or
+ - 9 enqueued tasks plus one run-but-incomplete asynchronous task, or
+ - 5 enqueued tasks plus 5 run-but-incomplete asynchronous task, or
+ - 10 run-but-incomplete asynchronous tasks, (etc...)

+To get this behaviour, you must call the `Async` or `Staged` versions of the methods on a `SequentialState` object - e.g. `mutateAsync`, `accessAsync`, `mutateStaged`, etc. Using the non-async variants is typically awkward enough to make this obvious, as you will end up with a nested `StagedFuture[Future[T]]` which requires flattening - when you see this, you should usually use the `Async` variant instead.

+The only difference between these two variants is that `Async` (tasks returning a plain `Future`) occupy a task slot until they complete, while `Staged` (tasks returning a `StagedFuture`) occupy a task slot until they are accepted (at which point they will be occupying a task slot in some other `SequentialState` object's queue, typically).
+The `Staged` variant is useful for chaining together multiple `SequentialState` actions.